puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 Each boot (except for the default boot) must culminate in something akin to `curl <%= stage_done_url %>` before the node reboots.
 Omitting this will cause the node to reboot with the same boot template over and over again.

-The task must indicate to the Razor server that it has successfully completed by doing a `GET` request against `stage_done_url("finished")`, for example using `curl` or `wget`.
+The task must indicate to the Razor server that it has successfully completed by doing a `GET` request against `stage_done_url("finished")`, for example, using `curl` or `wget`.
 This will mark the node `installed` in the Razor database.

 You use these helpers by causing your script to perform an `HTTP GET` against the generated URL.
 This might mean that you pass an